COVID-19: Hudson Valley Sees Uptick In Positive Testing Rate; Number Of New Cases By County

 Here are the number of new cases in each of the Hudson Valley's counties:

-There were six deaths due to COVID-19 in New York State on Saturday, with one in the Hudson Valley (in Orange County) -- bringing the total to 25,390 during the pandemic.
+There were four deaths due to COVID-19 in New York State on Sunday, with one on the Hudson Valley (in Westchester) -- bringing the total to 25,394 during the pandemic.

 Click here to sign up for Daily Voice's free daily emails and news alerts.